 ►For an overview of education in the country, see Education and Schools in China

 "It all depends on how much you are looking to pay.
 I would suggest setting aside at least a week to look at schools.
-There are so many schools that it is difficult to look at them all in a couple days.
-I would also advise to have someone search in Chinese for schools.
-We found so many more schools that way."
+There are so many schools that it is difficult to look at them all in a couple days."
 Get some insights into finding a school in Guangzhou by reading our interview with Paz.